TELL CANADA TO STOP TOXIC TAILINGS POLLUTION NOW!

 To date, there is no credible plan for cleaning up this huge mess!
 The federal government is even considering a proposal from industry to release the toxic waste into the Athabasca river–after minimal treatment.

-Downstream communities–especially Indigenous communities where they experience high rates of cancers and other severe health issues–can’t continue to pay the price for industries’ mismanaged waste.
+Downstream communities, Indigenous communities that are experiencing high rates of cancers and other severe health issues, can’t continue to pay the price for industries’ mismanaged waste.

 For the lands, waters, wildlife and people nearby, every day that passes is another day of harmful exposure.
-Urge the federal and Alberta governments to act now, to safeguard Indigenous communities and the environment from toxic tailings waste.
+Urge all federal party leaders to commit to taking action to safeguard Indigenous communities and the environment from toxic tailings waste.

 That includes: